Best Solar Proposal Software UK Installers Can Use

 Key Features

-- UK-specific financial modelling, including Smart Export Guarantee (SEG) integration: Automatically calculates savings, export income, and payback based on UK tariffs like SEG.
+- UK-specific financial modeling, including Smart Export Guarantee (SEG) integration: Automatically calculates savings, export income, and payback based on UK tariffs like SEG.

 - Structured solar designs with integrated shading: Creates system layouts while factoring in shading and real roof conditions.